Virgin Plus: Services

-Various services are offered by Virgin Plus for both prepaid and postpaid customers.
+Various services are offered by Virgin Plus for postpaid customers.

 Virgin Plus offers eSIM to their customers to connect and access their network.
 Customers with the eSIM compatible device will be able to utilize their eSIM product to get the services.

 Voice

-Since its inception, Virgin Plus offers a prepaid plan that has no monthly fee.
-Customers paid only for the services they used, such as per-minute billing for local calling or per-message fee for each SMS sent.
-Virgin Plus never charged for received messages, and this practice remains effective to this day.
-Long-distance calls to Canada or the United States were charged at double the local airtime rate.
-The $15 top up voucher expires after 30 days, while the $25 and then $50 are valid for two months.
-The most popular voucher option for Pay Per Use members is the $100 voucher which is valid for 365 days.
-Any account that has not been topped up or remains inactive for 120 days will be automatically deactivated and the phone number will be reassigned to new members activating their prepaid cell phones.
-There are also prepaid monthly plans and add-ons available at Virgin Plus.
-The initial pay-per-use rates, however, have drastically increased over time.
-For example, Virgin Plus eliminated talk time discounts previously available for customers who talked for more than five minutes in a day.
-In Q4 2012, Virgin Plus added a prepaid incentive: for every six months of payments on a plan costing $20/month or more, Virgin Plus will allow that Member to add unlimited local calling to any one regular number.

 Until Q1 2013, Virgin Plus had two types of postpaid plans: Choice and Combo.
 The Choice category was low-end and only included talk and text, while Combo was high-end and added mobile Internet access.
 On January 25, 2013, Virgin Plus renamed Choice to Silver and Combo to Platinum.
 A third plan type, Gold, was also added on that day.
 This category is considered mid-range.

 Virgin Plus changed its focus to postpaid plans since 2008.
 Virgin Plus still has a few minor distinctions which make some of its plans unique.
 For example, Virgin Plus's plans allowed Members to choose either the caller ID and voicemail calling features or the SMS and MMS messaging features.
 More recently, Canada-Wide minutes, Voicemail & Caller ID, Unlimited International Text Messaging, and Unlimited Picture and Text Messaging to Canada and the US are built into all postpaid plans.